Grellheist/swimmer/README.md

   kind of a mess.
 Using my Post component will be a little hard the way things are right now, let's see how I solve this.

+- Figured out how to fetch all the info I need, now just the final push.
+All that's left now is to allow users to post images, and create the other routes.

 ### Disclaimer

 I was going to brand this as Swimmer with a fish as the pet but my